-Masterclasses, lecture-recitals and coaching have recently taken Powell to the Janáček Academy (Brno), Oxford University, the Guildhall School and Music and Drama (London), the Royal Academy of Music (London), Akademie für Tonkunst (Darmstadt), Cornish College of Arts (Seattle), and Det Jyske Musikkonservatorium (Denmark).
-His articles on many aspects of Russian music appear in the New Grove Dictionary of Music.
-His compositions have been performed by the Arditti Quartet, the London Sinfonietta and Nicolas Hodges.
-He lives in southern Poland.
+Masterclasses, lecture-recitals and coaching have taken Powell to the Janáček Academy (Brno), Hogeschool (Ghent), Oxford University, the Guildhall School and Music and Drama (London), Cornish College of Arts (Seattle), and Det Jyske Musikkonservatorium (Esbjerg and Odense, Denmark), among others.